 M.A.
 Computing and the Arts Master of Arts

-Art, theory & design meets technology: The MA in Computing and the Arts combines hdpk`s study programmes Media Design and Audio Design and connects the real with the virtual world through an artistic approach.
+Art, theory & design meets technology: The MA in Computing and the Arts connects the real with the virtual world through an artistic approach.
 In the fields of creative programming, design thinking and technology as well as interactive-design, art and music we create a setup for success through a strong focus on practice-oriented study modules and real hands-on learning in crossfunctional and interdisciplinary groups of highly motivated creative personalities.
+Beyond this you will benefit from an international network of professors and students from various fields of the creative industries and advance your ambitions as an audiovisual artist and designer in the national and international art & tech scene.

 |Degree||Master of Arts|